How to stay active with Seasonal Affective Disorder (SAD), so you can feel better.

 - Exercise outdoors.
 Getting more sunlight can be helpful to sufferers of SAD.
 Morning sunlight is most intense, but if your schedule doesn’t allow for a morning walk, try getting out at lunchtime.
 Start a noon hour walking club, so you have company and something to look forward to.

 - Set fun, attainable, active goals.
 Choose something fun you enjoy or have always wanted to do and commit to do it.
-If you like to run, signing up for a 5 km or 10 km race with a friend will encourage you to train.
+If you like to run, signing up for a 5 km or 10 km race with a friend will motivate you to train.
 Start small to prevent undue stress and injury, then work up to longer distances.
 If you have always wanted to learn a new sport, do it now!
 For example, when you register for indoor climbing classes, they provide all the gear and training, so you don’t need to buy or bring anything.
 This year, I’ve signed up for a cross country ski race, so I will ski more often during the week.
 I’m excited to challenge myself to do the longest ski of my life!

 - Establish a regular routine.
 Go to bed and wake up at the same time every day and ensure you get the optimal amount of sleep.

 - Ensure you get 8-9 hours of sleep a night.
 Getting too little or too much sleep can trigger depression, so aim for the amount that makes you feel refreshed.
 For most people, that amount is around 8 hours.
+Have trouble sleeping?
+Try a meditation app like Calm or Insight Timer.

 - Build a support network.
 If you don’t have a support network, join a group – walking club, outdoor club, parents’ group – and try to do something with them at least once a week.
 Surround yourself with positive people (and likewise avoid negative nancies), get lots of cuddles from loved ones, and be your own cheerleader.
 Instead of putting yourself down (something depressed people do a lot; I know from experience), give yourself a pat on the back when you do good.
+Making lists and crossing them off can be satisfying; celebrate the small wins!

 - Don’t be afraid to seek professional help.
 If you feel really down, please speak to your doctor.
 I know that it is hard to ask for help, but you CAN and will feel better!
 If you feel like you are a danger to yourself, please call 911 immediately.